Table of Contents

 With perseverance, this type of canine behavioral modification is usually quite effective.
 However, for Jet, his anxiety was so severe and his quality of life was so influenced that I soon decided that we needed to add in a second treatment option to allow us time enough to focus on behavioral modification.

-We chose over the counter medications because they are generally safer than prescription medications with less significant side effects.
-Think of this like trying Benadryl versus going to the doctor for a steroid injection.
+We chose over-the-counter medications because they are generally safer than prescription medications with less significant side effects.
+Think of this as trying Benadryl versus going to the doctor for a steroid injection.

-The SSRI type medications tend to take a while to build up in your dog’s system where Xanax and tranquilizers are more immediate, but all three medications influence your dog’s state of mind and behavior.
+The SSRI-type medications tend to take a while to build up in your dog’s system whereas Xanax and tranquilizers are more immediate, but all three medications influence your dog’s state of mind and behavior.

 Don’t get me wrong, there are times when these types of interventions are the best option for a dog, but for us – with a dog whose fur all fell out at the application of flea and tick preventative – they didn’t seem like the best second line of defense.

 In addition to behavioral interventions, over-the-counter medications, and prescription medications, there are other anxiety treatment aids available.
 Things like the Thunder Shirt or alternative anxiety vests, the Soothing heartbeat puppy, pheromone pads and calming collars, etc.

 We tried a few of these options when we sought a way to reduce Jet’s anxiety, and I will include some of them in our dog anxiety medication over-the-counter list noted below because they were purchased over-the-counter as alternative treatment options, and some proved to be quite useful.

 Below are some of the better over-the-counter anxiety medications that we tried for canine anxiety and our experiences with each.